ibm-cloud-docs/vmware-service/common/architecture-workload-isolation.md

 The {{site.data.keyword.vmware-service_full}} architecture is based on the following logical entities that are created per supported cloud region.

-* Management domain - Hosts the {{site.data.keyword.IBM}} operations tools and all the single-tenant customer management tools except for the networking edges that are used by customer workloads.
+* Management domain - Hosts the {{site.data.keyword.IBM_notm}} operations tools and all the single-tenant customer management tools except for the networking edges that are used by customer workloads.
 * Customer workload domain - Hosts single-tenant and multitenant {{site.data.keyword.cloud_notm}} IaaS, networking edges, and customer-deployed networking and workloads.

 ![{{site.data.keyword.vcf-aas}} region](../images/multi-vs-single-tenant.svg){: caption="{{site.data.keyword.vcf-aas}} region" caption-side="bottom"}

 The architecture details the {{site.data.keyword.vcf-aas-full}} solution components and different architecture layers to provide an isolated and private implementation for customers.
 The architecture provides customizable deployment choices of infrastructure and VMware Cloud Director™ based virtual data center environments.

-With single tenant and multitenant Cloud Director instances and its virtual data center instances, customers can migrate or deploy VMware workloads to the cloud on the IBM-hosted and managed VMware infrastructure.
+With single-tenant and multitenant Cloud Director instances and its virtual data center instances, customers can migrate or deploy VMware workloads to the cloud on the IBM-hosted and managed VMware infrastructure.
 Customer workloads that consist of networking configurations and VMs are separated to isolated and virtualized infrastructure.

 ## {{site.data.keyword.vcf-aas}} management domain architecture
 {: #architecture-workload-isolation-mgmt}

 The management domain contains the components for managing the virtual infrastructure of the workload domains in {{site.data.keyword.vcf-aas}}.
 The management domain also provides the foundation for deploying solutions for workload provisioning and operations management.

 The management domain consists of tools to support the virtual infrastructure, cloud operations, cloud automation, business continuity, and security and compliance components for {{site.data.keyword.vcf-aas}}. {{site.data.keyword.vcf-aas}} allocates separate workload domains per customer instance for the single-tenant service and uses Cloud Director organizational isolation for multitenant customers within a single workload domain.
-Each workload domain is managed by a separate vCenter Server instance and a dedicated NSX-T Manager cluster for scalability.
-The vCenter Server and VMware NSX-T™ Manager components for these workload domains run in the management domain.
+Each workload domain is managed by a separate vCenter Server instance and a dedicated NSX-T™ Manager cluster for scalability.
+The vCenter Server and VMware NSX-T Manager components for these workload domains run in the management domain.

 The management domain runs all management components in the {{site.data.keyword.vcf-aas}} offering for both the management domain and workload domains, except for workload NSX-T Edge nodes. {{site.data.keyword.vcf-aas}} starts with an initial management domain configuration that is extended with each workload domain deployment.